Division of Bennelong: Electoral history

-Over the years Bennelong became increasingly marginal, and this has been attributed to two factors.
-Firstly, the electoral boundary of Bennelong has been redrawn ("redistributed") numerous times, pushing it further westward into Labor-friendly territory.
+From 1949 to 1996, the Liberal hold on the seat was only seriously threatened four times; those were the only times that the seat was marginal against Labor.
+From 1998 onward, Bennelong became increasingly marginal, and this has been attributed to two factors.
+Firstly, the electoral boundary of Bennelong has been redrawn ("redistributed") numerous times, pushing it further westward into Labor-friendly territory near Parramatta.
 Successive redistributions eliminated Lane Cove and Hunters Hill in the east and incorporated Eastwood, Epping, Carlingford and middle-class Ermington in the north and west.
 Secondly, the demographic has changed as well: since the early 1990s, Eastwood and surrounding suburbs have seen an influx of migrants from China, Hong Kong, South Korea and India, who are relatively affluent and conservative, but are sensitive towards political policies on immigration and multiculturalism.
+The 2024 redistribution moved the electorate to the east so it now includes much of its original territory in Lane Cove.

 1998 election

 In 1998, Prime Minister John Howard finished just short of a majority on the first count in the seat, and was only assured of re-election on the ninth count.
 He ultimately won a fairly comfortable 56 percent of the two-party-preferred vote.